eosnetworkfoundation/grant-framework/applications/fundle.md

 ## Development Status

 The application (non blockchain part) is tested right now with users on usability and bugs.
 It shows exactly how the first phase of the platform will work and look like.
-The blockchain integration is the last part to finish the application.
+The blockchain integration is the last development part to finish the application.

 ## Development Roadmap

-This section should break the development roadmap down into milestones and deliverables.
-To assist you in defining it, we have created a document with examples for some grant categories [here](../docs/grant_guidelines_per_category.md).
-Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
-Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

 ### Milestone Summary